mapsplugin/cordova-plugin-googlemaps/README.md

 3. You'll need to set up the **Google Play Services SDK** and link to it.
  * [Install the Google Play Services SDK for Android][4A]
  * [Import the Google Play Services SDK into Eclipse][4B]
+ * Link the Google Play Services SDK library to your project.
+View the properties for the project, and navigate to the 'Android' tab.
+In the lower part of the dialog, click 'Add' and choose the 'google-play-services_lib' project from the workspace.
 ![image1](https://raw.github.com/wf9a5m75/phonegap-googlemaps-plugin/Images/screencapture/google-play-services.png)

 4. Add these permissions and elements to your AndroidManifest.xml.